 For more information about the Family Violence Information Sharing Scheme, including exactly what information can be shared, a list of ISEs, and the roll-out schedule for the scheme, see the family violence section of Victorian Government Department of Justice and Community Safety website.

 For more information about the Child Information Sharing Scheme, including a list of the authorised organisations and professionals who may access and share information, see www.vic.gov.au/child-information-sharing-scheme.

 The Orange Door

 The Royal Commission into Family Violence recommended the creation of 17 one-stop multi-disciplinary ‘support and safety hubs’ (called ‘The Orange Door’) for adults, children and young people experiencing family violence and for families that need extra support.
 It is free to access help and support at The Orange Door and no referral is needed.

 The Orange Door hubs are being rolled out from May 2018 to the end of 2021.
 There are eight hubs already operating in Victoria: in the Barwon (Geelong), Bayside Peninsula (Frankston), Central Highlands (Ballarat), Goulburn Valley (Shepparton), Inner Gippsland (Morwell), Loddon (Bendigo), Mallee (Mildura) and north-eastern Melbourne (Heidelberg) (see ‘Contacts’ at the end of this chapter).

-Other Orange Doors A document that sets out what a person wants to happen to their money and other property after they die. be opened in the Mitchell Shire, Central Highlands (Ballarat), Loddon (Bendigo) and Goulburn (Shepparton) regions.
+Other Orange Doors will be opened in the Mitchell Shire, Central Highlands (Ballarat), Loddon (Bendigo) and Goulburn (Shepparton) regions.